Fotoatelier_toppbilde_Camilla_Damgård

 Look into authentic workshops in the Town of the open-air museum.

-In several of the houses in the Town there are exhibitions of various handicraft environments.
+In several of the houses in the Town there are exhibitions of various handicraft environments during the summer season.

 Enter the workshop of a photographer around 1900.
 Photography was a time-consuming process.
 In the studio you will see what equipment the photographers used.